Skip to main content Skip to footer

 Sales and marketing teams use Bombora’s intent data to focus on accounts showing demonstrated interest in their solutions.

-• Company Surge methodology: tracks account-level intent signals across 5,000+ B2B websites with 86% publisher exclusivity using BERT-based NLP.
+• Company Surge methodology: Tracks account-level intent signals across 5,000+ B2B websites with high publisher exclusivity using BERT-based NLP.

-• Native CRM integration: embeds intent scores into Salesforce, HubSpot, and Outreach to trigger automated tasks and prioritization workflows.
+• Native CRM integration: Embeds intent scores into major CRMs and engagement tools to trigger automated tasks and prioritization workflows.

 How to choose AI sales automation your team will actually use